mark-kibui/Predict-House-Prices/README.md

-# Construction Cost Overrun Prediction
+# Belgian House Price Prediction

 ## Project Overview
 This project aims to predict construction cost overruns based on various factors related to the type, location, and features of a building.
 The goal is to create a model that helps construction firms estimate the potential for cost overruns during the planning and building phases.